|About Causes Symptoms Diagnosis Treatment|

-Complete blood count, biochemical profile, and urinalysis to evaluate the overall health of your cat and evaluate kidney and liver function.
+- Complete blood count, biochemical profile, and urinalysis to evaluate the overall health of your cat and evaluate kidney and liver function.
 If your cat has an underlying condition, abnormalities may show up on these results which can help your veterinarian to narrow down a possible cause.
 Anemia is a common finding with cats who have ulcers.

-A fecal sample will be analysed for the presence of blood, bacteria, and parasites.
+- A fecal sample will be analysed for the presence of blood, bacteria, and parasites.

 Treatment may include the following:

-Sucralfate is a medication which forms a gel-like consistency in the acidic stomach, covering the ulcers and preventing further damage to the already eroded tissue.
+- Sucralfate is a medication which forms a gel-like consistency in the acidic stomach, covering the ulcers and preventing further damage to the already eroded tissue.

-Duel antibiotics may be prescribed if your cat is infected with H. pylori.
+- Dual antibiotics may be prescribed if your cat is infected with H. pylori.